TurnerSoftware/MongoFramework/README.md

 - Entity change tracking
 - Changeset support (allowing for queuing multiple DB updates to run at once)
 - Diff-updates (only _changes_ to an entity to be written)
-- Entity mutation (allowing automatic changes on properties during select/insert/update calls)
-- Entity Buckets (clustering of small documents together, optimised for write performance)
+- Entity Buckets (clustering of small documents together, [improving index performance](https://www.mongodb.com/blog/post/building-with-patterns-the-bucket-pattern))
 - Runtime type discovery (serialize and deserialize without needing to specify every "known" type)

 MongoFramework is currently built on-top of the official MongoDB C# driver.